 - given during that period.
 If an education period does not have a general examination period, the interim examinations will be scheduled individually. - k.
-In writing/written: the term "in writing" or "written" mentioned in these Regulations (for example with examinations or written papers) also includes a digital interim examination taken via a university computer in a university room. - I. Practical assignments: as referred to in Article 7.13 sub 2t WHW, e.g. in one of the following forms: - · Writing a thesis or paper, - Participation in practical's (lab work, etc.), - · Participation in fieldwork or excursions, or - Participation in another teaching activity which is directed at achieving certain skills. - m.
+In writing/written: the term "in writing" or "written" mentioned in these Regulations (for example with examinations or written papers) also includes a digital interim examination taken via a university computer in a university room and an online proctored interim examination taken via a personal computer at home. - I. Practical assignments: as referred to in Article 7.13 sub 2t WHW, e.g. in one of the following forms: - Writing a thesis or paper, - Participation in practical's (lab work, etc.), - · Participation in fieldwork or excursions, or - Participation in another teaching activity which is directed at achieving certain skills. - m.
 Resit, resit-examination (Dutch: hertentamen): an assessment of knowledge, understanding and skills relating to a course which the student takes after having failed to pass an interim examination or after having timely withdrawn from an interim examination. - n.
 Resit period: the period in the academic year, outside the education period, in which students have the opportunity to resit exams. - o.
 Rules and Regulations: the Rules and Regulations adopted by the Examining Board, as referred to in Article 7.12b section 3 of the WHW, in which the procedures concerning interim examinations, final exams and the tasks and competences of the Examining Board and examiners are specified.
 The Rules and Regulations can be found in the Student Charter. - p.
-Student: the person entitled to education and/or examination facilities by virtue of the law and his enrolment.
-In these regulations, when referring to the singular student, the male form (such as "he"or "his") is used.
-However, reference is MMD to students of all genders. - q.
+Student: the person entitled to education and/or examination facilities by virtue of the law and the enrolment of the student. - q.
 Study Handbook (TU: Study Guide): contains the elaboration of the programmes and is available on internet. - r.
 WHW, the law: the Higher Education and Scientific Research Act.